 This post is contributed by Meghan Shea, Burtch Works’ analytics recruiter specializing in financial services.

-No doubt about it – data science is a hot career track these days!
+No doubt about it – data science jobs are hot these days!
 As a recruiter that focuses on analytics roles within financial services, I’ve noticed an uptick in the number of quant analytics or strategic trading professionals looking to transition into data scientist roles.
 However, this is not always as “simple” as picking up a data science certification or participating in an 8-week bootcamp.

 Regardless of how rigorous your training is, many companies are looking for professionals that already come to the table with hands on professional experience in data science.
 If you have experience within consumer or commercial risk analytics, market risk analytics, or analytics within the trading space, there are two main ways that you can look to make this transition into data science: within your current organization or starting as a junior-level data scientist with a new organization.

 1. Transitioning within your current organization

-Although the skills and tools needed for a data science role will vary by organization, this blog post goes into more detail about the most common technical skills companies look for, as well as key non-technical requirements.
+Although the skills and tools needed for a data science position will vary by organization, this blog post goes into more detail about the most common technical skills companies look for, as well as key non-technical requirements.
 Be sure to research some of the roles that you might be interested in to see what they’re looking for!
 Maybe you have experience with Python but would like to learn more about Hadoop or Spark, or maybe you want to learn more about machine learning techniques or other methodologies.

 Train up with another team